-Food safety in Lebanon is a major public health issue (El Fadel et al., 2003), potentially associated with the countries' unique public health infrastructure and political challenges regarding policy and strategy.
-Foodborne illness is reportedly widespread in Lebanon, but the absence of a proper disease reporting mechanism makes incidence difficult to quantify (El Fadel et al., 2003.)
+Food safety in Lebanon is a major public health issue1, potentially associated with the countries' unique public health infrastructure and political challenges regarding policy and strategy.
+Foodborne illness is reportedly widespread in Lebanon, but the absence of a proper disease reporting mechanism makes incidence difficult to quantify

-The is a lack of routine inspection and control measures as set by The Lebanese Food Safety Authority to ensure compliance in advised food hygiene regulations (Ghadia et al., 2014).
-Many food business's operate without a licence of regulation (Ministry of Tourism, 2013) and studies on food safety knowledge of food business owners has been found to be inadequate (Faour-Klingbeil et al., 2015).
-Other factors such as unstable power supply causing households and retail outlets to face electricity shortages throughout the day (Hassan et al., 2014) potentially impact on the safe storage of food.
+There is a lack of routine inspection and control measures as set by The Lebanese Food Safety Authority to ensure compliance in advised food hygiene regulations2.
+Many food businesses operate without a licence of regulation3 and studies on food safety knowledge of food business owners has been found to be inadequate4.

+Other factors such as unstable power supply may cause households and retail outlets to face electricity shortages during the day5, having potential impact on the safe storage of food.